 - morning sickness

-PSA: Sharp, stabbing pelvic pain can be a sign of ectopic pregnancy and miscarriage.
-Talk to a doctor ASAP if there’s a chance you’re experiencing either one.
+PSA: Sharp, stabbing pelvic pain can be a sign of ectopic pregnancy, ovarian cysts bursting, or miscarriage.
+Talk with a doctor ASAP if there’s a chance you’re experiencing stabbing pains.

-It’s common for peeps on birth control to have spotting between periods or lighter flows in general.
-But typically (except for the non-hormonal IUD) birth control helps regulate things over time.
-If you bleeding pattern changes or doesn’t get better on BC, speak to your doctor.
+It’s common for folks on birth control to have spotting between periods or lighter flows in general.
+But typically (except for the nonhormonal IUD) birth control helps regulate things over time.
+If your bleeding pattern changes or doesn’t get better on BC, speak with your doctor.

 Breastfeeding mamas usually have super light periods.
 That’s because prolactin, the hormone that helps your bod produce milk, suppresses other sex hormones — like the ones that regulate your flow.